abhinandhhkrishna24/Ride-Sharing-/README.md

-# Ride Sharing API
+Ride Sharing API

-This API provides endpoints for user registration, login, ride management, and real-time ride tracking.

-## Endpoints
+Description:
+The Ride Sharing API is a Django-based RESTful web service designed to facilitate ride sharing between drivers and riders.
+It allows users to register, request rides, view ride details, and update ride statuses.
+Additionally, it provides real-time ride tracking and ride matching functionalities.

+Features:
-### User Management
+1. User API:

-- `POST /user/register/`: Register a new user.
-- `POST /user/login/`: Login with username and password.
+   - Register: Allows users to create new accounts with unique usernames and passwords.
+   - Login: Provides authentication for registered users to access protected endpoints.

-### Ride Management
+2. Ride API:

-- `POST /ride/create/`: Create a new ride request.
+   - Create Ride Request: Allows users to request a ride by providing pickup and dropoff locations.
-- `GET /ride/<ride_id>/`: Retrieve details of a specific ride by its ID.
+   - View Ride Details: Enables users to view details of a specific ride, including its status, pickup and dropoff locations, and timestamps.
-- `GET /ride/lists/`: List all rides.
+   - List Rides: Displays a list of all available rides.

+3. Ride Status Updates:
-- `PUT /ride/<ride_id>/update/`: Update the status of a ride.
+   - Update Ride Status: Allows users to update the status of a ride, such as marking it as started, completed, or cancelled.

-- `GET /ride/available/`: Find and match available rides with drivers.
+4. Ride Tracking
-- `PUT /ride/accept/<ride_id>/`: Accept a ride request by the driver.
+   - Simulated Real-time Tracking: Implements a simulation of real-time ride tracking by periodically updating the ride's current location.

-## Authentication

-- User registration and login endpoints require no authentication.
-- All other endpoints require authentication via JWT token.
-Include the token in the Authorization header as follows: `Authorization: Bearer <token>`.

-## Pagination

-- Ride lists endpoint (`/ride/lists/`) supports pagination with a default page size of 10 rides per page.
+5. Ride Matching
+   - Ride Matching Algorithm: Implements an algorithm to match ride requests with available drivers based on proximity or other factors.
+   - Accept Ride Request: Provides an API endpoint for drivers to accept ride requests, facilitating the ride matching process.

+Endpoints:
+- User Registration: POST /user/register/
+- User Login: POST /user/login/
+- Create Ride Request: POST /ride/create/
+- View Ride Details: GET /ride/<int:pk>/
+- List Rides: GET /ride/lists/
+- Update Ride Status: PUT /ride/<int:pk>/update/
+- Real-time Ride Tracking: Simulated real-time tracking implemented internally.
+- Ride Matching: Matching algorithm applied internally; no specific endpoint.